Raimund Sanders Draper: The crash

-One of the students who witnessed the accident recalled:
+From the Boys School Daily Log, Wednesday, 24 March 1943:

 At 10.45 am an aircraft crashed on the playing field, the main parts being ricocheted onto the drive, fragments breaking a total of 9 windows in three classrooms.
 Splinters from the 'plane scored the wall and injured the playing field and shrubbery.
-Richard Burton received a cut on the leg from flying glass needing medical attention and five boys were treated from primary shock.
+Richard Barton (CL2) received a cut on the leg from flying glass needing medical attention and five boys were treated from primary shock.
 The boy with the injured leg was conveyed to his home by ambulance, under Dr. Heath's orders.
 School was evacuated to shelter for 15 minutes owing to probability of danger from fire and exploding ammunition.
 By 11.15 am the school had resumed normal work.

 Remembrance by students

 An annual memorial service is held at his grave by men who were pupils at the school at the time of his death.
 Services at St Andrew's church, where the American pilot was buried, were begun by a group of the students from that time, in the 1980s.
 The last service was on the 70th anniversary, due to the age of the participants.
 They recall that the school had 650 students at the time of the crash.